Manitoba earmarks $3.6M for partnership working toward 'safer, healthier' downtown: premier | CBC News

 Expanding naloxone access

-Mental Health and Community Wellness Minister Sarah Guillemard also announced expanded access to free naloxone thanks to an investment of $210,000, bringing the provincial commitment this year for the opioid overdose drug to $760,000.
+Mental Health and Community Wellness Minister Sarah Guillemard also announced expanded access to free naloxone thanks to $210,000 funding, bringing the provincial commitment this year for the opioid overdose drug to $760,000.

-Manitoba is also investing $215,000 in St. Boniface Street Links' mobile project Outreach and Supportive Intervention for People Who Use Substances, or OASIS, to support about 80 people who are homeless and struggling with substance use issues.
+Manitoba is also giving $215,000 in funding to St. Boniface Street Links' mobile project Outreach and Supportive Intervention for People Who Use Substances, or OASIS, to support about 80 people who are homeless and struggling with substance use issues.

 Marion Willis, the founder of Street Links, said much of the focus needs to be on the root cause of social issues like homelessness.